AnerayeVijay/kotlin-functor-monads/README.md

           val increment = Functor(3).map {it + 1}

         ```
- - Functions can be Functors too!
-When you use map on a function, you’re just doing function composition!
  - In category theory,  Functor is transformation between two category .
 For example, if there are `a` and `b` are two categories, Functor of a an b can then be written as f(a) : a -> b

 ### Why Are Functors Useful?